vkucukcakar/rsyslog-docker/README.md

 * For use with Docker's syslog logging driver
 * Automatic configuration creates well-commented configuration files using environment variables or use configuration files at volume "/configurations"
 * Various logs are written to text files at volume "/var/log"
-* Based on vkucukcakar/runit image for service supervision and zombie reaping
+* Based on vkucukcakar/runit image for service supervision and zombie process reaping
-* Alpine and Debian based images
+* Alpine based image

 (Note: The image's own logs are sent back to Docker, not written to text files.)

 ## Supported tags

 * alpine, latest
-* debian

 ## Environment variables supported